andrii-suse/sypper/README.md

 ## Syntax

-sypper download - download packages required for system update sypper download <package> - download package and required dependencies
+`sypper download` - download packages required for system update.

+`sypper download <package>` - download a package and required dependencies.

 Use the following flags after `sypper download`:
 -v increase verbosity (may be specified multiple times);